Vampire (Olivia Rodrigo song): Critical reception

-"Vampire" received widespread critical acclaim upon its release.
 The Guardians Laura Snapes gave the song a five-star rating and stated the pre-chorus "has a dreamy lightheadedness to it that's quickly become a Rodrigo trademark".
 Snapes also mentioned it "bears Rodrigo's wounds in a reminder of what's at stake for young women."
 Pitchfork named the song as the "Best New Track", and Quinn Moreland stated that it proved the "undeniable songwriting chemistry" between Rodrigo and Nigro: "There's an unhurried emotional logic to the track's structure, mirroring a young woman's gradual understanding of her own agency."
 Moreland highlighted the chorus of "Vampire" as "especially showstopping, even as it indulges in some on-the-nose imagery".
 Abby Jones and Jo Vito of Consequence thought the song "blossoms into a vehicle for Rodrigo's candid, emotional performance", and "the arrangement opens up to a high-energy backbeat, akin to the more upbeat tracks from Sour" after the second verse.
 Justin Curto of Vulture called the track a "full performance" that featured "each line sounding more emotionally exhausted than the last".
 He wrote that Rodrigo's lyrics "keep the charming specificity of her Sour tracks while packing more of a clever punch".